-Also, if your payments are in arrears no further work will be done on your application until payments are a 100% up to date (even if a payment arrangement was made).
+**Very important: if your payments are in arrears, no further work will be done on your Debt Review application until payments are 100% up to date.

 A: No. Debt Collection is when an attorney, a person who is an agent of an attorney or a registered debt collector collects, on behalf of the credit provider, an outstanding amount plus lawful interest, admin costs and collection fees, which by law is capped to certain amounts.